 Bell peppers are used in so many different recipes.
-You might grow your own bell peppers because you like them so much, but this can cause you to have more bell peppers than you can easily use before they go bad.
+You might grow your own bell peppers because you like them so much, but this can cause you to have more of them than you can easily use before they go bad.

 Sometimes people even find great deals on bell peppers at farmer’s markets and wind up going overboard.
-Maybe you bought way too many bell peppers and now you’re worried that they’re going to go to waste.
+Maybe you bought way too many of them and now you’re worried that they’re going to go to waste.

 If you know that you won’t be able to eat bell peppers in time, then it’s probably going to be a good idea to freeze some of them.
 Can you safely freeze bell peppers whole, though?

-Keep reading to learn more about whether bell peppers can be frozen whole.
-You’ll also get important tips about how to freeze bell peppers the right way.
+Keep reading to learn more about whether they can be frozen whole.
+You’ll also get important tips about how to freeze them the right way.

 They Can Be Frozen Whole

 The first thing to know is that bell peppers can indeed be frozen whole.
-This should typically only be done if you plan on using the bell peppers to make stuffed peppers, though.
+This should typically only be done if you plan on using them to make stuffed peppers, though.